dotClique/dotclique.github.io/blog/2023-08-30--egpu-on-arch-linux.md

 > If you cannot see your eGPU yet, do step 6 once before finishing step 5.
 >
 > You can also try `lspci` to list PCI-devices.
+> If it does not show up, see step 7.

 Then enable it: